 Shoutout to our fierce competitors!
 Your teamwork and resilience were truly inspiring!

-about 1 month ago, Blind High School
+2 months ago, Blind High School

 Coach Young, Damian, Aref, Khayree, DJ, Jason, Coach Thomas, and Coach Scott